|

 than four decades of outstanding contributions to peace and humanitarian

-assistance.”
-He is the author of peace-related articles including: “A Cultural Shift toward Peace: The
+author of many peace-related articles including: “A Cultural Shift

-Need for a National Symbol,” Peace and Conflict,
+toward Peace: The Need for a National Symbol,” Peace

 Peace: A First Step,”

-Journal of Sociology & Social Welfare, 2011; “It’s time to memorialize peace in
+Journal of Sociology & Social Welfare, 2011; “US Peace Registry:

-and increasing future opportunities to challenge the promotion of war.
+of efforts toward peace and increasing opportunities to challenge the promotion

 You can

-read more about the antiwar/peace activities of Michael Knox in the US Peace Registry and on Wikipedia.
+read more about Michael Knox's antiwar activities in the US Peace Registry and on Wikipedia.
 Dr. Knox currently lives in the

 Tampa Bay area.
 John, his eldest son, is a computer and electrical

-engineer working in Minneapolis.
-His son James is a civil/structural
+engineer in Minneapolis.
+His son James is a civil/structural engineer

 NOTE: The ideas expressed on